 - Speech (aphonia)

-- One or both breasts for a female (this includes partial anatomical loss as well)
+- One or both breasts for a female (this includes partial anatomical loss as well such as breast tissue)

 Anatomical loss would be the physical loss of the particular body part.
 For example, the anatomical loss of a foot would mean the foot had been amputated.
 Keeping in mind though that anatomical loss of creative organs generally cannot be due to an elective surgery such as a vasectomy.
 Things get a bit more complicated when defining “loss of use” is a bit more complicated and depends on the body part or body system involved.

 - Loss of Foot: Loss of use of a foot is said to exist when the remaining function of the foot or hand is the same level of function that would exist had the veteran underwent an amputation (below the knee) with a prosthesis put in place.
 Function of a foot is described in terms of balancing, propulsion, and ambulation.
 There are certain circumstances involving the foot where loss of use is assumed, which can be found here.